-I spent well over a decade deep into the west coast music, art, and performance arts scene.
+I spent well over a decade deep into the west coast music, art, and performance arts scene where I was a fixture.
 I went to my first underground “rave” when I was fifteen and the rest is history.
-With the magnificent community of brilliant artists, I developed my skills in multimedia design and production, networking, brands, event production, and of course – music.
+With the magnificent community of brilliant artists, I developed my skills in multimedia design and production, networking, brands, event production, and of course, music.

-When I moved out on my own after my mother was transferred to a nursing home (long story), I moved one block off of Broadway in Seattle’s Capitol Hill neighborhood.
-This neighborhood, near downtown, was the epicenter of Seattle’s music and creative scene – it still is to some degree.
-I quickly fell into the heart of Seattle’s electronic music and performing arts movement populated by some of the most talented people I have ever met — many remain my closest friends.
+When I moved out on my own at fifteen, after my mother was transferred to a nursing home, I moved one block off of Broadway in Seattle’s Capitol Hill neighborhood.
+This neighborhood, near downtown, was the epicenter of Seattle’s music and creative scene and still is to some degree.
+I quickly fell into the heart of the electronic music and performing arts movement populated by some of the most talented people I will ever meet.
 I joined a music collective called Seelie Court when I was seventeen.
 With this collective (and its offshoots) we threw dozens of underground events across the Northwest in warehouses, deserts, forests, beaches, and two of Seattle’s most well known underground venues – Artificial Limb Co.
 (OSEAO) and the Lish House (Columbia City Theater).
-I must stress that these events went far beyond “all night dance parties.”
-We elevated the popular rave scene into something of pure magic.
+These events went far beyond all night dance parties.
+We elevated the scene into something of pure magic.
 We were not about the money.
 We were about the community.

 The advent of dj advent

-I began dj’ing as dj advent.
-I quickly grew tired of spinning house and drum and bass and began looking for my own sound.
-I discovered and pioneered South Asian and Arabic inspired electronic music.
-I played my first gig in a 21+ club when I was nineteen with Cheb I Sabbah — one of the founders of the sound.
-From there my dj career took off.
-I mainly performed in the underground scene and developed music for/with belly dancers, fire performance troupes (most notably Pyrosutra), and other performance groups.
-During this time I donated my services to dozens of fundraising and community events.
+I began learning to beat match with house and drum and bass and started looking for my own sound.
+I specialized in ambient for the first couple of years and played chill rooms.
+I then discovered, and subsequently pioneered, South Asian and Arabic inspired electronic music (aka Asian Underground, Asian Massive, Arabtronica, etc.).
+I played my first gig in a 21+ club when I was nineteen with Cheb I Sabbah — one of the pioneers of the sound.
+From there, my dj career took off.
+I mainly performed in the underground scene and developed music for belly dancer and fire performance troupes and other performance groups.

 Moving into academia